 You can also dice or shred your chicken and add it to a soup or casserole like Zucchini Noodle Soup or Broccoli And Cauliflower Casserole for a little protein boost.

-If you are looking for more chicken breast recipes make my Baked Chicken Breast, Garlic Butter Chicken Breast, Asparagus Stuffed Chicken Breast, Chicken Breast Salad or my Air Fryer Chicken Breast.
+If you are looking for more juicy chicken breast recipes make my Baked Chicken Breast, Garlic Butter Chicken Breast, Asparagus Stuffed Chicken Breast, Chicken Breast Salad or my Air Fryer Chicken Breast.

 Ingredients To Make Instant Pot Chicken Breast